wazuh/wazuh-documentation/source/getting-started/use-cases/regulatory-compliance.rst

 You can find more information on how :doc:`Wazuh helps organizations meet the HIPAA framework </compliance/hipaa/index>`.

-The image below shows creation and deletion of a file on a monitored endpoint.
+The image below shows the creation and deletion of a file on a monitored endpoint.

 .. thumbnail:: /images/getting-started/use-cases/regulatory-compliance/added-deleted-fim-alerts.png
    :title: FIM alert of file created and deleted